nx-js/framework/README.md

 - Data binding: One-way, one-time or two-way data binding on any event and with no edge cases.
 - Rendering: Modularize your HTML and CSS code by moving them into separate files for each component.
 - Routing: Simple, but powerful routing with automatic parameter synchronization and router events.
+- Metadata and analytics: Handle your SPA's metadata and analytics declaratively with ease.
 - Dynamic styling: Simplify styling by passing objects to the style and class attributes.
 - Animations: Create powerful animations by using only a few HTML attributes.
 - Some other low level middlewares, mentioned in the Docs.